solliancenet/microsoft-mysql-developer-guide/03_GettingStarted/03_01_PHP_Language_Support.md

 ## Language support

+Once an editor is selected, the next step is to pick a development language or platform.
+Below are some quick links:

+[PHP]

+[Java]

+[Python]

+[Other notable languages for MySQL apps]

 ### PHP

 This section describes tools to interact with Azure Database for MySQL (Single Server and Flexible Server) through PHP.